Sensex, Nifty strike record high

-The market breadth, indicating the overall health of the market, is strong.
-On the BSE, 1503 shares rose and 533 shares fell.
-A total of 109 shares were unchanged.
+The market breadth, indicating the overall health of the market, is positive.
+On the BSE, 1512 shares rose and 418 shares fell.
+A total of 68 shares were unchanged.

 Stocks in news: